leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 ### Unique points

-- Remote bindings access from local runtime
+- All remote bindings are available from local runtime
   - Includes Vectorize bindings ✌️
 - Remote and local bindings can be mixed
   - At any kinds, any combination
 - 💯 compatible API with Workers Bindings API
   - Supports non-POJO arguments

-Module is universal, just a `fetch` client.
+- Module is universal, just a `fetch` client

-May be portable to language other than JavaScript. 🙈
+May be portable to language other than JavaScript. 😆

 ---